 This is why we created this in-depth guide to outsourcing.

-But, for this article let’s look at outsourcing trends in 2021 and see just how the industry is fairing.
+But, for this article let’s look at current outsourcing trends and see just how the industry is fairing.

 Online outsourcing sits at the intersection of several large industries: local hiring, temporary staffing services, and traditional outsourcing.